Clarkston, Georgia: A Small Town with a Big Heart—A New Image and Direction

 Welcome to the most diverse square mile in America

-Beginning in the 1990s, refugee asylum programs identified Clarkston as an ideal place to resettle the new immigrants due to the close proximity to metro-Atlanta, public transportation and affordable apartment housing.
-The City has embraced the influx of immigrants and refugees and Clarkston was held up as an example of what successful integration can look like.
+Beginning in the 1990s, newcomer asylum programs identified Clarkston as an ideal place to resettle the newcomers due to the close proximity to metro-Atlanta, public transportation and affordable apartment housing.
+The City has embraced the influx of newcomers and Clarkston was held up as an example of what successful integration can look like.
 Today half of the city's residents are foreign born and hail from over 50 countries across 6 continents and the City proudly proclaims itself as "the Ellis Island of the South."

 The railroad still runs through Clarkston today.
 It is a homely reminder of the city's humble, historic beginnings.